kumarsinghrohit/poc-spring-session-redis-keycloak/readme.md

   Valid Redirect URIs in keycloak client settings. in this way we can create many applications sharing the same keycloak.realm and keycloak.resource.
   - Now we can check values in Redis-cli(using "keys *" command) and we can see that a single sesion ID per user is created for keycloak-Session for all applications.

-## What has been not achieved:
-  - Let's say we have two application authenticated via keycloak and sharing the same realm, we run both applications on different browsers. while creating the POC task we also targeted to find a way so that once a user is logged into any of the application, he should not be asked to login again into the other application(though they are running on different browsers).